LuckyJimJD/CivilProcedure/_outlines/Joinder.md

 _Only one_ common question of law _or_ fact is needed to satisfy this requirement.

+As a practical matter, it's not clear that the "common question" requirement really adds much to the "same T/O" requirement.

-- In practice, there will inevitably be at least one such common question (and usually more) where claims arise out of the same T/O.
+- In practice, where claims arise out of the same T/O, there will almost inevitably be at least one such common question (and usually more).
-	- Does not require identical injuries. _Mosley v.
-General Motors_.
+- The common question(s) are typically (part of) the basis for treating the claims as arising from the same T/O in the first place.

 ### Permissive